If you have started a new company, you may be able to apply for tax reliefs in Ireland for start-up companies.

-These tax reliefs in Ireland are also known as Section486C tax reliefs in the Republic of Ireland.
+The tax reliefs in Ireland are also known as Section 486C tax reliefs of the Republic of Ireland.
 It reduces your Corporation Tax (CT), for the first five years of trade.
 This relief is available for profits and chargeable gains on assets that you use in your new trade.

 Your company may be able to transfer any unutilized reliefs from: